 If you would like to know more about birds in the Benalla district and would appreciate help in identifying birds, this group could be for you.
 The program involves mainly morning walks in local habitats rich in a range of bird life such as Reef Hills, Winton Wetland and Benalla Lake.
 There may also be an all day outing to a more distant location.
 Bring along a pair of binoculars to gain more value and enjoyment from this activity.

 Semester 1 - March, April and May.

 Meet at the car park behind the Benalla Senior Citizens Community Centre.
 Check newsletter for times and details.

-Please note that outing arrangements may be altered if pandemic regulations change and are automatically cancelled on days of total fire ban.
+Please note that outing arrangements are automatically cancelled on days of total fire ban.

 If you are new to the birdwatching group, check out Birdwatching - Notes for Participants - you will also find a video link in the notes which may assist you to adjust your binoculars

 Developed and maintained by members, this website showcases U3A Benalla & District.